eldarrak/FLightR/cran-comments.md

  *Clarified roles of authors

-## Note that there were 4 other notes -
+## Note that there were 3 other notes -
  * One on RcppArmadillo, that I get every time: I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo

- * two more were on tests and examples that take more then 10 seconds, but they took less than 11 seconds, so I would argue this is not critical.
+ * There is note that has_goog_key() is not a function in ggmap.
+This is rignt, in the old ggmap that is on CRAN at the moment, there was no such a function but it exists in the new ggmap (available on GitHub).
+FLightR will check whether the user has the new version installed and will not run the has_goog_key with old ggmap.

  * one false postivie on potential misspelling.